AqwamCreates/DataPredict-Neural/docs/API/Containers/BaseContainer.md

 ```

-BaseContainer.new({ClassesList: {any}, cutOffValue: , timeDependent: boolean, parallelGrad}): ContainerObject
+BaseContainer.new({ClassesList: {any}, cutOffValue: number, timeDependent: boolean, parallelGradientDescent: boolean, WeightBlockArray: {WeightBlock}}): ContainerObject

 ```

+#### Parameters:

+* ClassesList: The classes to be predicted by the container.
+Currently, it will generate prediction based on the last dimension.
+[Default: {}]

+* cutOffValue: The cutOffValue that classifies an output between two classes.
+[Default: 0]

+* timeDependent: An indicator that the container uses datasets that are time dependent.
+Enabling this will cause the container to always use slower backward propagation method.
+[Default: False]

+* parallelGradientDescent: An indicator that container will perform parallel gradient descent.
+See fastBackwardPropagate() function for more details.

+* WeightBlockArray: An array containing all the weight blocks that will be loaded to the container.

 #### Returns:

 * Container: The generated container object.

 ## Functions

-Parameters:

-* FunctionBlock: The function blocks to be added to the sequential container.

 ### forwardPropagate()